 TASKS:

-In accordance with Sections C and D of ES-2.1 and under the direction of a Chief Examiner, coordinate all administrative activities associated with preparing for an initial examination assignment.
-These activities should include completing the -day phone call, preparing the official examination confirmation letter to the facility licensee, coordinating review and approval of the examinations and tests, reviewing the license applications, resolving any waiver requests, preparing the assignment sheet, reviewing the operating test administration schedule, and coordinating the travel arrangements.
+In accordance with Sections C and D of ES-2.1 and under the direction of a qualified Chief Examiner, coordinate all administrative activities associated with preparing for an initial examination assignment.
+These activities should include completing the 210-day phone call, preparing the official examination confirmation letter to the facility licensee, coordinating review and approval of the examinations and tests, reviewing the license applications, resolving any waiver requests, preparing the assignment sheet, reviewing the operating test administration schedule, and coordinating the travel arrangements.

-In accordance with ES-3.5 and ES-4.3 and under the direction of a Chief Examiner, oversee all on-site activities associated with the administration of the written examinations and operating tests.
+In accordance with ES-3.5 and ES-4.3 and under the direction of a qualified Chief Examiner, oversee all on-site activities associated with the administration of the written examinations and operating tests.
 This should include coordinating all interactions between the examination team members, the resident inspectors, and the facility contact, such as arranging to review and validate the examination, scheduling the entrance and exit meetings, ensuring that examination security is maintained, implementing the operating test schedule, ensuring that the written examination is properly administered, and keeping the regional OL BC informed of any problems.

-In accordance with ES-3.6, ES-4.4, ES-5.1 and ES-5.2, and under the direction of a Chief Examiner, coordinate all the administrative activities associated with documenting and issuing the examination results.
+In accordance with ES-3.6, ES-4.4, ES-5.1 and ES-5.2, and under the direction of a qualified Chief Examiner, coordinate all the administrative activities associated with documenting and issuing the examination results.
 This should include resolving the facility comments, grading and reviewing the written exams and operating tests, preparing the license, denial, and notification letters, preparing the examination report in accordance with OLMC-510, and ensuring that the required examination files are generated in accordance with OLMC-520.

-DOCUMENTATION: OL Chief Examiner Signature and Certification Card OJT-OLE-
+DOCUMENTATION: OL Chief Examiner Signature and Certification Card OJT-OLE-8

+Signature and Certification Cards

-OL Examiner Signature and Certification Card
+OL Limited Examiner Signature and Certification Card